vi-lcandido/oidevs/curso-formacao/react_1/exercicio2/login-page/README.md

 ## :computer: About The Project

-- The project is a login page. - https://github.com/vi-lcandido/oidevs/tree/master/curso-formacao/react_1/exercicio2/login-page
+- The project is a login page using ReactJS
 - The goal of this project was to create a login page for educational purposes.

 ---